bmyers4495/Bible-Studies/Articles/Striking-The-Right-Chord.md

 it was an addition to what God had already commanded!
 Though an understanding of the word serves us well in the pursuit of understanding what God requires in worship; one does not have to venture any further than what is said in the English translation.
 Notice, He clarifies **why** this offering was not pleasing to God, and it was because this was one "...which He had not commanded them."
-(Lev 10:1).
+(Leviticus 10:1).

 So far, this article has established the fact that God demands His worshippers to worship according to what He has told them.
 In other words; He does not want more or less from His worshippers than